Temporary visa holders who wish to enrol their dependants in a Queensland state school.

 Categories of exemptions

 - New Zealand citizens are not charged tuition fees (the cost of providing instruction, administration and facilities for the education of the person at a state school is met by the State).
+There is no requirement for New Zealand citizens to apply to DEi in order to enrol their dependants in a Queensland State school provided their dependants are also New Zealand citizens.
 For further information about New Zealand citizens entering Australia, please see the Department of Home Affairs’ website.

 - The primary student visa holder is a postgraduate research Doctor of Philosophy (PhD) student.
-Dependants are exempt from paying tuition fees, except where the dependants are from a country whose government sponsors dependant children.
+Dependants are exempt from paying tuition fees for the duration of their course of study, except where the dependants are from a country whose government sponsors dependant children.

-- The primary student visa holder is studying a Masters by Research Degree at a regional Queensland university located outside South East, Metropolitan and North Coast education regions, except where the primary student visa holder is receiving financial support from their home country government.
+- The primary student visa holder is studying a Masters by Research Degree at a regional Queensland university located outside South East, Metropolitan and North Coast education regions for the duration of their course of study, except where the primary student visa holder is receiving financial support from their home country government.